gabricc/typescript-journey/02basics/myArrays.md

 2. Using the generic `Array<type>` syntax
 Both methods are equivalent, and it's mostly a matter of personal preference.

+In this example, we're telling TypeScript that `superHeroes` can only contain strings, and `heroPower` can only contain numbers.
+Any attempt to add different types will result in a compilation error.
+This is a fundamental aspect of TypeScript's type system, ensuring that arrays are used in a type-safe manner.

 ## 2. Arrays with Custom Types
 ```typescript
 type User3 = {